 Do you support Mac, Android or Windows Mobile?

 No, Cloudhouse offers Containers for Windows Applications only, running on a full desktop operating system.

-Do you work with clouds other than Microsoft Azure, for example Amazon Cloud, IBM Cloud?
+Do you work with clouds other than Microsoft Azure, for example Amazon Web Services, Google, IBM Cloud?

 Yes, we are cloud agnostic, and only require a supported Windows Operating Systems.